 Accommodation: Small riad, Marrakech

 Meals included: L, D

-Today, after an early start with coffee and a light breakfast, we will be collected from our riad in Marrakech and drive for around 50 minutes through the countryside to a very special spot.
+We have a very early start this morning (05:30), in order to drive one hour from Marrakech, into the countryside to a very special spot.
 This is the lift-off site for our sunrise hot air balloon ride!

 Accommodation: Mountain hotel in Imlil